David Sills (American football): Early life

-High school career

 As a high school freshman, Sills was the starting quarterback for Red Lion Christian Academy, a private Delaware school for grades K-12.
 Sports Illustrated hailed him as one of the greatest prospects ever, and Bloomberg News described him as the "best arm money can buy".
 At Red Lion in 2010, he accumulated 1,355 passing yards and nine touchdowns against five interceptions in eight games.
 In 2011, he totalled 2,340 yards and 28 touchdowns in what was his second year as a varsity quarterback.
 He was named a MaxPreps.com U.S. Air Force second-team freshman All-American.

 As a sophomore, Sills became the quarterback for Eastern Christian Academy (ECA) of Elkton, Maryland.
 The move was controversial because the school was a newly-formed online school.
 All enrolled boys were on the 46-man football team established by David Sills IV to showcase their talents to college scouts.
 Eastern Christian Academy was only able to play in three games in 2012 due to the school's failure to gain accreditation from the state.
 As a junior, Sills injured his knuckle and his delivery was impacted forever.

 Lane Kiffin, who had originally offered Sills a scholarship back in 2010, was fired by USC in 2013.
 He was replaced by Ed Orgeron on an interim basis.
 Eventually, USC would hire Steve Sarkisian to become the new head coach.
 According to Sills' father, Sarkisian told his son that USC would honor their scholarship offer.
 While receiving reassurance from Sarkisian, the Sillses got the feeling that David wasn't USC's first option.
 USC had offered and eventually signed two highly ranked quarterbacks in the same class, Sam Darnold and Ricky Town.
 Sills decommitted from USC in June 2014.